 Figure 2 Circuit diagram for the electrostatic lifting device.
+A is the Cockcroft-Walton multiplier, and B is the driver circuit for the multiplier.

 Figure 3 Internal bread board circuitry highlighting connections to the momentary on-off button and the LED located on the lid of the housing.